-We can all be impacted by a disturbing or particularly distressing event even if we are not involved in it directly.
+It is possible to be impacted by a disturbing or particularly distressing event even if you are not involved in it directly.

 Symptoms of trauma can show up in a number of ways and can surface anywhere from a couple of days to a few months after the event.